kings-way/alipay-offline-code/readme.md

 #### 1. Intro
 Alipay can generate offline code for people to use, and this feature is based on standard [HOTP](https://tools.ietf.org/html/rfc4226).
-After some reverse engineering work, we are able to reproduce the code anywhere, only if you get your own 'SEED'.
+After some reverse engineering work, we are able to reproduce the six-num code anywhere, only if you get your own 'SEED'.

-(This is known to works with [Alipay_10.1.62.5549](https://www.apkmirror.com/apk/alipay-com/alipay/alipay-10-1-62-5549-release/alipay-10-1-62-5549-android-apk-download/))
+(The frida script here is known to works with [Alipay_10.1.62.5549](https://www.apkmirror.com/apk/alipay-com/alipay/alipay-10-1-62-5549-release/alipay-10-1-62-5549-android-apk-download/))

 #### 2. How to run